Documentation Index

 Distributed Tracing

-: Basic service liveness/health/ready
+/health/live: Basic service liveness

-: Service readiness (dependencies available)/health/engines
+/health/ready: Service readiness (dependencies available)

-: Routing engine status/health/database
+/health/engines: Routing engine status

-: Database connectivity
+/health/database: Database connectivity

 Error Handling and Resilience